-When local governments, including my own state of Iowa, enacted business restrictions and companies asked employees to work from home I, like many other podcasters, thought my listener numbers would spike.
-Instead, I uploaded on Wednesday to see a massive dip in downloads.
+When local governments and companies put restrictions in place, asking employees to work from home I, like many other podcasters, thought my listener numbers would spike.
+Instead, I saw a massive dip in downloads.
 If you’re in the same boat, the reason why podcast listens are down during Covid-19 is all about routine.

 I made the assumption, and perhaps you did too, that people spending more time at home, meant they would have more idle time to consume content.
 But that assumption completely ignores how people listen and when.
 Understanding both are key.